Keith Preston, President (SA)

 Rob Dickens (Vic)

 Rob is editor of Listening Through The Lens, an on-line roots music magazine established in 2012.
-He has been a freelance journalist for No Depression, Addicted To Noise, Steam and Rhythms, having covered US festivals (eg. AmericanaFest, Folk Alliance International, World of Bluegrass), US music museums and cultural centres, Australian events (live shows, Port Fairy Folk Festival and Mountaingrass) and Fairport Convention’s Copredy Convention in the UK.
-Pre-COVID(!) he managed and led small music tour groups to the US South annually.
-Rob looks forward to contributing to the folk music community at this difficult time.
+He has been a freelance journalist for No Depression, Addicted To Noise, Steam and Rhythms, has covered US festivals (eg. AmericanaFest, Folk Alliance International, World of Bluegrass), US music museums and cultural centres, Australian events (live shows, Port Fairy Folk Festival, Out On The Weekend, JamGrass, Mona Foma and Mountaingrass) and Fairport Convention’s Copredy Convention in the UK.
+Pre-COVID(!) he managed and led small music tour groups to the US South annually, hopefully resuming in 2023.

 Therese Virtue (Vic)